 Temple University offers an online Master of Science in Communication Management through the Klein College of Media and Communication.
 An entirely online program, the master’s degree can be completed without making any in-person visits to Temple’s campus in Philadelphia.
 The program uses both synchronous and asynchronous instruction, with some classes having live scheduled weekly classes that students must attend in the evening.
 For online instruction and program management, Temple uses the Canvas learning management system.
 Students attend lectures through the platform, access other course materials and assignments, and communicate with instructions and classmates.

 The Master of Science in Communication Management is a 31-credit program that can be completed in a single calendar year.
 The curriculum emphasizes data analytics-informed communication strategies that also employ emerging media technologies, organizational communication tactics, and audience analysis.
 The degree revolves around strategic communication within the public and workplace settings.
 Through the program, students develop skills in strategic communication campaign design and deployment, resolving employee conflicts, conducting public opinion research, and analyzing audience and consumer behavior.
-Through the master’s curriculum, students also complete requirements for two graduate certificates that they can feature on their resumes post-graduation: Conflict Management and Dispute Resolution, and Strategic Communication and Cross-Cultural Leadership.
+Through the master’s curriculum, students can also complete requirements for three graduate certificates that they can feature on their resumes post-graduation: Conflict Management and Dispute Resolution, Strategic Communication and Cross-Cultural Leadership, and Public Relations.

 The ten-class curriculum provides students with a foundational understanding of both advanced communication theory and research methods.
 Students take Communication Management Research Methods, Organizational Communication, Social Responsibility in Corporations and Not-for-Profit Organizations, and Communication Theory for Professionals.
 These courses give students a strong foundation in advanced communication theory and research methods, organizational communication and leadership, and business communication ethics.